lichen-community-systems/signaletic/README.md

 1. ```cd hosts/daisy/vendor/libDaisy```
 2. ```make```
-3. ```cd ../../examples/bluemchen```
+3. ```cd ../../examples/bluemchen/looper```
 2. ```make```
-3. Use the [Daisy Web Programmer](https://electro-smith.github.io/Programmer/) to flash the ```build/libflock-bluemchen-example.bin``` binary to the Daisy board, or run ```make program``` while connected to an ST-Link Mini debugger.
+3. Use the [Daisy Web Programmer](https://electro-smith.github.io/Programmer/) to flash the ```build/signaletic-bluemchen-looper.bin``` binary to the Daisy board, or run ```make program``` while connected to an ST-Link Mini debugger.

 ## Language and Compiler Support
-Starlings' core is written in C using the C99 standard (due to the use of C++ style comments, for loops with initial declarations, and float math functions like sinef and powf).
+Signaletic's core is written in C using the C99 standard (due to the use of C++ style comments, for loops with initial declarations, and float math functions like sinef and powf).
 It is currently compiled and tested on LLVM on macOS, GCC on Ubuntu Linux, and the Visual Studio C compiler on Windows.

-On the Daisy platform, Starlings is compiled using Daisy's own toolchain, which uses the gnu11 standard for C and gnu++14 for C++.
+On the Daisy platform, Signaletic is compiled using Daisy's own toolchain, which uses the gnu11 standard for C and gnu++14 for C++.
 Compiling the Daisy Host and examples is currently supported using GCC on macOS.

-On the Web, Starlings is compiled using the Emscripten compiler toolchain.
+On the Web, Signaletic is compiled using the Emscripten compiler toolchain.

 ## Attribution

-Starlings is developed by Colin Clark and is licenced under the [MIT License](LICENSE).
+Signaletic is developed by Colin Clark and is licenced under the [MIT License](LICENSE).